Pasta with salmon without cream is a simple and delicious dish, perfect for anyone who wants a light yet tasty meal.

 - Cuisine: Italian

-Ingredients for making Pasta with Salmon without Cream
+Ingredients to make Pasta with salmon without cream

 - 7 oz semolina pasta (I preferred penne rigate)